richardzcode/contacts/readme.md

 ### Flash message

 Context object handles flash messages.
-Flash message is the kind of message that generated on business logic layer.
-Supposed to be displayed to user once, and only once.
-It need to handle case of redirect.
-Here we use session object to persist messages util the are renderred once.
+Flash message is a kind of message that generated on business logic layer, supposed to be displayed to user once, and only once.
+It needs to handle case of redirect.
+Here we use session object to persist messages util they are renderred once.

 Currently two type: error, info.